Newark in Licking County, Ohio — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Bridges & Viaducts.
 A significant historical year for this entry is 1841.

 Location.
 40° 3.369′ N, 82° 24.05′ W. Marker is in Newark, Ohio, in Licking County.
-Marker is on South 2nd Street, on the right when traveling east.
+It is on South 2nd Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 53 S 2nd St, Newark OH 43055, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Village Of Granville (here, next to this marker); The Ohio State Uiversity at Newark Est. 1957 (here, next to this marker); The Great Circle Earthworks (here, next to this marker); The National Heisey Glass Museum (here, next to this marker); Robbins Hunter Museum (here, next to this marker); Sherwood-Davidson House (here, next to this marker); Denison University (here, next to this marker); Buckeye Lake (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: The Village Of Granville (here, next to this marker); The Ohio State Uiversity at Newark Est. 1957 (here, next to this marker); The Great Circle Earthworks (here, next to this marker); The National Heisey Glass Museum (here, next to this marker); Robbins Hunter Museum (here, next to this marker); Sherwood-Davidson House (here, next to this marker); Denison University (here, next to this marker); Buckeye Lake (here, next to this marker).
 Touch for a list and map of all markers in Newark.

 Joseph Elliot, Historic American Buildings Survey (courtesy of the Library of Congress), 1992